• Home

 My grandmother was one of Australia's first female surgeons and the inspiration for Mabel Ratcliff in The Marvelous Magic of Miss Mabel!

-My grandmother lived in Lancashire, which is where the Pendle witches came from.
+PENDLE WITCHES My grandmother lived in Lancashire, which is where the Pendle witches came from.

 The trials of the Pendle witches in 1612 are among the most famous witch trials in English history.
 The twelve woman accused of witchcraft lived in the area around Pendle Hill in Lancashire.
 Potts Bottom isn't a real place but I modeled it on Clitheroe - a little Lancashire village rich in witch history!